This topic defines terminology related to the Megaport network and services.

 The highest partner level in the PartnerVantage program that earns additional compensation and sales support based on past performance.

 A provider purchases products and services from Megaport at a discount and then resells those products to their own customers.
 A provider may be a value-added reseller (VAR), managed service provider (MSP), systems integrator (SI), cloud service provider (CSP), network service provider (NSP), data center reseller, or any combination.

 Packet transfer delay (one-way latency measure).

-802.1Q tunneling (aka Q-in-Q or 802.1ad) is a technique used by OSI layer 2 providers for customers.
-802.1ad provides for both an ‘inner’ and an ‘outer’ tag whereby the outer (sometimes called S-TAG for service provider) can be removed to expose the ‘inner’ (C-TAG or customer) tags which segment the data.
+802.1Q tunneling (also known as Q-in-Q or 802.1ad) is a technique used by OSI Layer 2 providers for customers.
+802.1ad provides for both an inner and an outer tag whereby the outer (sometimes called S-TAG for service provider) can be removed to expose the inner (C-TAG or customer) tags that segment the data.

 (Generally vertical) shafts through which cable baskets are routed.
-Otherwise known as ‘verticals’.
+Also known as verticals.

 route server (RS)

-A Route Server provides a mechanism for the establishment of BGP routing exchanges in an Internet Exchange (IX or IXP).
+A route server provides a mechanism for the establishment of BGP routing exchanges in an Internet Exchange (IX or IXP).
 It simplifies the process of maintaining many peering partners across a fabric and also contributes to the network visibility and manageability.
 Route servers are generally deployed in pairs to allow for maintenance windows and general redundancy to support IX stability.
-Some offer a Looking Glass (LG) functionality which is utilized to view which peers maintain which routes and allow troubleshooting on network routing choices.
+Some offer a Looking Glass functionality used to view which peers maintain which routes and allow troubleshooting on network routing choices.